gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

-- Needs to be easy to construct a task graph.
-The binary is 'builtBy' some assembling task, which then depend on a bunch of compile tasks.
-- Could use a single `@ComponentModel` annotation for all methods, and inspect signature to determine type
 - General mechanism to register a model collection and have rules that apply to each element of that collection.

 ## Feature: Build author uses model DSL for all component model configuration